 Here are some pictures of the completed summer shade sail:

 The shade sail works great and has been keeping our patio nice and cool.
 It was perfect at our party too.

 I will note though that the effectiveness of the shade sail changes during the day as the angle of the sun changes.
 It’s most effective when the sun is directly above.

 Other times, the shade it casts is not always 100% over the covered area.
 Just something to be weary about when considering shade sails.

 During winter or heavy storms, we can easily take the fabric off and store it until the warmer months.
 Snowfall would be too much weight for the structure.
 And, extreme gusts of wind could put unnecessary stress on the supports.

 Rain is not a problem though.
 The fabric is made to allow rainwater to fall through and not pool at the top.
 This may be a problem for you if you were hoping to use the shade sail as a tent.
 However, that’s not its intended purpose.

-Overall, we have been so pleased the shade sail.
-It provides much needed cover from the sun during the hot summer months, and we spent such a small amount of money compared to what an awning would cost.
+Overall, we have been so pleased with our new shade, despite the rocks and rain I was thrown during the DIY shade sail installation.
+The shade sail provides much needed cover from the sun during the hot summer months, and we spent such a small amount of money compared to what an awning would cost.